michaelpfay/StatHypTest/R scripts/ReadMe.md

-## This folder has R scripts that were used in the book
+## This folder has many (but not all) of the R scripts that were used in writing the book